shayanray/udacity-datascience-nanodegree/README.md

 ## Project Title
 udacity-datascience-nanodegree AirBnb Seattle Dataset analysis for Shayan Ray

-## Insights
+## Motivation of the project
 https://shayan-ray.medium.com/sleepless-or-sleep-more-in-seattle-6bb748075a4f

-Gathering data driven insights for these questions:
+The goal of this project was to gathering data driven insights for these questions:
 Explore Data to find family friendly neighborhoods [done] Top reasons for getting high review scores [done] Predict review scores

+## Files in the repository
+README.md - this file describes the project details calendar.csv.zip - zipped CSV file for calendar data of Airbnb listing listings.csv.zip - zipped CSV file for Seattle Airbnb listings reviews.csv.zip - zipped CSV file for Seattle Airbnb customer reviews airbnb-seattle-data-analysis.ipynb - jupyter notebook for data driven insights

 ## Build Status